hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 >

 *Maxim's advice worked!*
-*But I was still having problems with remote GitHub Repos already ahead or behind the Carpentries repos*
+*But remote GitHub Repos being ahead or behind the Carpentries repos was still a problem*

 (We aren't teaching GitHub Desktop, probably for good reasons.
 So forget the GitHub Desktop for now)